 - To remove conditions on a green card for entrepreneurs, you must file Form I-829, Petition by Entrepreneur to Remove Conditions.

-Generally, the foreign national may be put into removal proceedings if the petition is not filed by the expiration date.
+Generally, immigration officials may put the foreign national into removal proceedings if the petition is not filed by the expiration date.
 If the issue is left unaddressed, the foreign national will lose permanent resident status.

-Citizenship is the Right Way to Lose Permanent Resident Status
+Citizenship is the Best Way to Lose Permanent Resident Status

 Permanent residents who choose to naturalize as U.S. citizens will also lose permanent resident status in the process.
+But that’s a good thing.
 U.S. citizens are protected from grounds of deportability.
 In other words, criminal convictions that would result in deportation for a permanent resident do not apply to a U.S. citizen.
-Generally, the only way immigration officials can remove a U.S. citizen is if he or she used fraud to obtain a green card or citizenship.
+Generally, the only way immigration officials can remove a U.S. citizen is if he or she fraudulently obtained a green card or citizenship.

 Many permanent residents who have resided in the United States for at least five years are now eligible to file Form N-400, Application for Naturalization.